MicrosoftDocs/win32/desktop-src/SecProv/getencryptionmethod-win32-encryptablevolume.md

 ---
-Description: Indicates the encryption algorithm and key size used on the volume. ms.assetid: 89df3dfc-4789-4d3c-b267-d8e26758e754
+description: Indicates the encryption algorithm and key size used on the volume. ms.assetid: 89df3dfc-4789-4d3c-b267-d8e26758e754
 title: GetEncryptionMethod method of the Win32_EncryptableVolume class ms.topic: reference